aksommerville/egg2/README.md

 - - [x] Detect loss of focus.
 At a minimum, pause audio.
 Maybe pause everything?
 Probly needs new soft-pause support in synth.
 - - [ ] Video: Determine whether border is necessary.
 Apply to main fb as needed too; right now it's only situated for id>1 textures.
 - - [x] Quantize final scale-up, don't use `object-fit:contain`.
-- - [ ] Player count
+- - [x] Player count
-- - [ ] prefs.
-Not implemented or what?
-See demo.
-- - [ ] Input is not setting CD.
+- - [x] Input is not setting CD.
-- - [ ] El Cheapo triggers have 1 and 2 swapped.
-Is that a real bug, or just bad luck with Standard Mapping?
+- - [x] El Cheapo triggers have 1 and 2 swapped.
+Is that a real bug, or just bad luck with Standard Mapping? ...We're mapping correctly; my browser is not.
+Leave it.
-- - [ ] Releasing manual synth note cuts off cold.
-It ought to enter the envelope's release stage.
 - [ ] native: Can we use egg-stdlib's rand()?
 There might be some value in having PRNG behave exactly the same across targets.
 - [ ] native: Record and playback session.
 - [ ] macos: System language